rcc-uchicago/cgsl-archive/suggestions.md

 * establish a set of conventions for curating gesture/sign-focused research collections
 * curate a collection to serve as paradigm, illustrating those conventions
-* contact databrary team to determine availability of data deposit/sharing APIs (whether something exists along the lines of the [dataverse](http://thedata.harvard.edu/guides/dataverse-api-main.html) or [ckan](http://docs.ckan.org/en/latest/api/index.html) APIs) and data packaging conventions
+* contact databrary team to determine availability of data deposit/sharing APIs (whether something exists along the lines of the [dataverse](http://thedata.harvard.edu/guides/dataverse-api-main.html) or [ckan](http://docs.ckan.org/en/latest/api/index.html) APIs) and data packaging conventions; in particular, inquire whether databrary supplies an authentication API for determining permission level status on contributed dataset resources
 * utilize databrary for dataset publishing/discoverability and controlled access to dataset resources
 * develop a [prototype](prototype.md) demonstrating enhanced access to contributed collections that's focused on enabling [interactive explorability](demos.md) (described below) rather than dataset discoverabilty